2018 Mercedes-Benz X-Class spy shots

 Mercedes-Benz X-Class pickup truck conceptEnlarge Photo

 It’s possible Mercedes will also use its own engines for its truck.
 The X-Class concept came powered by a turbocharged V-6 diesel which was paired with an automatic transmission.
-Other mechanicals included a live rear-axle out back with spring dampers which Mercedes said helps to smooth on and off-road driving.
+Other mechanicals included a live rear axle with spring dampers, which Mercedes said helps to smooth on and off-road driving.

 Already a formidable force in the commercial van market, it looks like Mercedes is now ready to make its mark in the light truck segment.
 Potential rivals include the Chevrolet Colorado, Ford Ranger, Toyota Hilux and Volkswagen Amarok, plus the aforementioned related models from Nissan and Renault.

 We can expect a debut of the X-Class in its final form in late 2017 or early the following year.
-Unfortunately Mercedes has no plans to offer the X-Class in the United States at this moment.
+Unfortunately, Mercedes has no plans to offer the X-Class in the United States at this moment.

 Email This Page